CanyonFoot/agame/README.md

 You can see your friends play at the same time as you: they appear as purple squares on your map, moving in their own dimension.

 # Installation
+1. clone this repository or download it in zip format [here](https://github.com/overwatchcorp/agame/archive/master.zip)

-agame requires the `socketIO_client_nexus` library for our hi-tech multiplayer functionality.
-Since there is no singleplayer option, you must install it.
+agame requires the `socketIO_client_nexus` library for our ***hi-tech*** multiplayer i n t e r f a c e (HiTMi t e r f a c e for short).
 1. If you don't have pip, you will need to install it.
-Instructions on how to install pip can be found [here](https://pip.pypa.io/en/stable/installing/).
+Get pip [here](https://pip.pypa.io/en/stable/installing/).
 2. run `pip install socketIO_client_nexus` to install the library globally.
 or use virtualenv if you know how to do that :)